 Who’s seen this?
 Agh, the irony.
 Just as I come out of my May spending freeze, Farmers gets fully into bed with MAC: Now you can buy their goodness online.
 And I find this out in the same week that Kmart go online.
 Goodness.
 What a week for retail in NZ.
 All we need now is Ikea and Aldi.
 Why go shopping in Melbourne for a weekend?

 Anyhoo, if you missed the memo, last month we were SKINT as a result of a bunch of unexpected bills and me needing to take nearly two weeks off work in late April, unexpectedly.
 I’m self unemployed: No annual leave, sick or, in my case, bereavement leave for me.
 No pity party: Life happened.
-Shit happens.
+Rubbish happens.

 In terms of financial survival, I decided we weren’t going to dip into our (relatively modest) savings to live in May: Nope, we were going to live on those Spar specials we got the other week, we only have a few pingers left.
 You know, like live with what we have got.
 Even though we all know that’s why God created credit cards.

-For me: I gave myself a stiff talking to: No clothes; No beauty (my two biggest spends); No trips for hubby and I to Liquorland – a few bottles of craft beer here and there adds up, noting we are not pissheads, anymore.
+For me: I gave myself a stiff talking to: No clothes; No beauty (my two biggest spends); No trips for hubby and I to Liquorland – a few bottles of craft beer here and there adds up, noting we are not messy, anymore.
 For the family: No takeaways, no coffees, no pub trips, no eating out.
 Thankfully, as it was hubby’s birthday last month, we’d booked and paid for a weekend away for just the two of us back in April and I had a small stash of cash for some meals out.
 We, cough, stayed in our motel room for the best part of 24 hours and had free entertainment, LOL.
 We had budgeted for dinner and breakfast out in Taupo.
-Dinner was shit (let’s not go there, I can’t even remember what it was called it was that bad) but breakfast was fantastic at the Paddle & Spoon.
+Dinner was awful (let’s not go there, I can’t even remember what it was called it was that bad) but breakfast was fantastic at the Paddle & Spoon.